Speak to a Saltus expert...

-The end of the tax year is almost here, meaning there are plenty of things you could be doing to tighten up your tax efficiency.
-No need to panic!
-To make your life a little easier, I have created a list of ‘5 money must dos’, which you can concentrate on before the 5th of April arrives.
+The end of the tax year is nearly here, which means there are plenty of things you could be doing to tighten up your tax-efficiency.
+To make your life a little easier, I have created a list of ‘five money must dos’, which you can concentrate on before the 5th of April arrives.

 In reality, these will vary from person to person, depending on your current circumstance, but I have aimed to ensure this list targets the core things that almost everybody should focus on.